kubewarden/kubewarden.io/content/blog/2026/04/adm-controller-1.35-release.md

 to reason about our stack, understand the usability trade-offs of production, and simplify their deployment.

-Therefore, we have updated our Thread model with 3 new cases relevant to Kubewarden.
-You can read them in our [Thread model reference](https://docs.kubewarden.io/reference/threat-model#kubewarden-threats) documentation page.
+Therefore, we have updated our Threat model with 3 new cases relevant to Kubewarden.
+You can read them in our [Threat model reference](https://docs.kubewarden.io/reference/threat-model#kubewarden-threats) documentation page.